criipto/document-signatures-api-demo/README.md

 This repository serves as an example of how you might implement the Criipto Document Signatures GraphQL API.

-We always have a [GraphQL Explorer](https://signatures-api-test.azurewebsites.net/v1/explorer)
+We also have a [GraphQL Explorer](https://signatures-api-test.azurewebsites.net/v1/explorer)

 ## Example Queries & Mutations